Tejasrig96/LeNet_MNIST/README.md

 # MNIST_NN
-Classifying handwritten digits using a CNN.
+Classifying handwritten digits using a CNN (LeNet architecture).